-Although both LASIK and cataract surgery can do wonders to improve your vision, there are some basic differences.
+Although both LASIK and cataract surgery can do wonders to improve your vision, they are different procedures that serve different purposes in vision correction.

 - Trauma to the eye